How To Create Cool Animated Presentations In 5 Easy Steps

 You need to create a script that describes what will happen in every “scene”.

-We recommend working with the following simple guidelines to create an engaging and captivating flow:
+We recommend working with the following simple guidelines to create exciting presentations with an engaging and captivating story:

-- Which problem are you or your product addressing?
+- Identify the problem are you or your product addressing.

 - Aggravate problem (for example show what usefulness other solutions are there)